syrovezhko/learning-vue/lesson 2/README.md

 ### Step 1: base markup

-I believe, it's better to control the app by JS file for the most part.  this is also true for the headers, placeholders etc.
+I believe, it's better to control the app by JS file for the most part.
+This is also true for the headers, placeholders etc.
 We've already used *interpolation* to display the number inside `<h1>` tag.
 And, consequently, it's possible to transmit all header data this way.
 Let's add for the card a child like this:

 ```HTML